Heart of Wessex Line: Operator

+Most Great Western services originate from Gloucester.
+Some originate from other places such as Swindon and Cheltenham.
+As of May 2025, the weekday service on this line is hourly between Gloucester and Westbury, with a train in approximately every 2 hours running the whole way to Weymouth.
+There are only 3 departures each way between Bristol and Weymouth on a Sunday.

 South Western Railway operate a limited service between London Waterloo and Yeovil Junction via Castle Cary.
 From summer 2016 there was also a "seaside special" service between Weymouth and Salisbury or Waterloo via Yeovil Junction, but this was withdrawn in 2020 during the COVID-19 pandemic.

 Rolling stock

 Services are typically operated with Class 165 and Class 166 "Networker Turbo" trains.
-These were introduced in the late 2010s after they were released from the Thames Valley during the modernisation of the Great Western Main Line.
-South Western Railway services are operated by Class 159s and sometimes Class 158.
+These were introduced in the late 2010s after they were released from the Thames Valley during the modernisation of the Great Western Main Line, although Class 158s are still occasionally used.
+South Western Railway services are operated by Class 159s and sometimes Class 158s.

 Before the introduction of the Networker Turbo trains, the route was typically operated with Sprinter diesel multiple unit trains, typically of 2 or 3 coach Class 150, with some Class 158 trains.

 Past rolling stock has included locomotive-hauled trains, including British Railways Mark 2 coaches hauled by Class 67 used to strengthen high-demand summer Saturday services in 2008–2010 between Bristol and the seaside resort of Weymouth.

 Community rail

 A Bristol to Weymouth Rail Partnership was created in 1998 so that local authorities could support the line.
 In 2003 this was rebranded as the Heart of Wessex partnership and line.
-It is designated as a community rail line.
+The TransWilts community rail partnership (CRP) gained accredited status under the Department for Transport's community rail programme which began in 2005.

+In 2021, although the line's branding remains the same, the responsibility for the line was divided among three CRPs: Severnside CRP from Bristol to Bradford on Avon, TransWilts CRP covering Trowbridge and Westbury in Wiltshire, and the newly created South Wessex CRP covering stations from Frome to Yeovil in Somerset and from Thornford to Weymouth in Dorset.